wyounas/wyounas.github.io/_posts/2025-09-17-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 So how do we find those valid combinations that are solutions to LinkedIn Queens puzzle?

 _Figure 1_ helped me come up with a solution.
 In that figure, we chose a value for _`x`_ nondeterministically from five options.
 The model checker then explored all five possible computations, one for each choice.
-Similarly, if we can nondeterministically choose a cell from each region, the model checker will evaluate all possible combinations of four cells, with one cell chosen from each region.
+Similarly, if we let the model checker nondeterministically pick one cell from each region, while enforcing the puzzle rules, and then backtrack through all possibilities, we can find all valid solutions.

 To visualize this, I found it helpful to imagine a tree-like structure, as shown in _Figure 2_ below (If the image appears unclear, please consider opening it in a new tab.).
 It’s of course not ideal, but it helped me think through the problem.
 For both _Figure 2_ and _Figure 3_ below, we use the same board and colored region configuration as in the Python code above—where 1s represent region colored red, 2s represent region colored green, 3s represent region in yellow, and 4s represent region in pink.
 The board layout looks like this:
 ```